java/devjava-content/app/pages/learn/01_tutorial/07_rich_client_apps/01_javafx/06_all_together.md

 It’s time to build a more interesting JavaFX application now, one that implements a master-detail view.
 As we show you this application, we’ll explain several JavaFX features that help you control the UI and keep your data and the application consistent.

 First, we use Scene Builder to construct and configure the UI.
-Our example includes a `Person` model class and an underlying `ObservableList` that holds data.
+Our example includes a `Person` model class and an underlying  [`ObservableList`](javafxdoc:ObservableList) that holds data.
 The program lets users make changes, but we don’t persist any data.
-JavaFX has `ObservableLists` that manage collections of data, and you can write listeners and bind expressions that respond to any data changes.
+JavaFX has [ [`ObservableList`](javafxdoc:ObservableList)](javafxdoc:ObservableList)s that manage collections of data, and you can write listeners and bind expressions that respond to any data changes.
 The program uses a combination of event handlers and bind expressions to keep the application state consistent.
 <a id="master-detail-ui">&nbsp;</a>
 ## Master-Detail UI

-For the UI, we use a JavaFX ListView control in the left window (the master view) and a `Form` on the right (the detail view).
-In Scene Builder, we select an `AnchorPane` as the top-level component and the scene graph root.
+For the UI, we use a JavaFX ListView control in the left window (the master view) and a Form on the right (the detail view).
+In Scene Builder, we select an  [`AnchorPane`](javafxdoc:AnchorPane) as the top-level component and the scene graph root.
-A `SplitPane` layout pane divides the application view into two parts, and each part has `AnchorPane` as its main container.
+A  [`SplitPane`](javafxdoc:SplitPane) layout pane divides the application view into two parts, and each part has  [`AnchorPane`](javafxdoc:AnchorPane) as its main container.

 [![Person UI application](/assets/images/javafx/person-ui-app.png)](/assets/images/javafx/person-ui-app.png)

-The `ListView` control lets you perform selections for a `Person` object.
+The  [`ListView`](javafxdoc:ListView) control lets you perform selections for a `Person` object.
 Here, the first `Person` is selected, and the details of that `Person` appear in the form control on the right.
 The form control has the following layout:
-*	The form contains a `GridPane` (two columns by four rows) that holds `TextFields` for the firstname and lastname fields of `Person`.
+*	The form contains a  [`GridPane`](javafxdoc:GridPane) (two columns by four rows) that holds  [`TextField`](javafxdoc:TextField)s for the firstname and lastname fields of `Person`.
-*	A `TextArea` holds the notes field for `Person`.
+*	A  [`TextArea`](javafxdoc:TextArea) holds the notes field for `Person`.
 Labels in the first column mark each of these controls.
-*	The bottom row of the `GridPane` consists of a `ButtonBar` that spans both columns and aligns on the right side by default.
-The `ButtonBar` sizes all of its buttons to the width of the widest button label so the buttons have a uniform size.
+*	The bottom row of the  [`GridPane`](javafxdoc:GridPane) consists of a  [`ButtonBar`](javafxdoc:ButtonBar) that spans both columns and aligns on the right side by default.
+The  [`ButtonBar`](javafxdoc:ButtonBar) sizes all of its buttons to the width of the widest button label so the buttons have a uniform size.
 *	The buttons let you perform New (create a `Person` and add that `Person` to the list), Update (edit a selected `Person`), and Delete (remove a selected `Person` from the list).
 *	Bind expressions query the state of the application and enable or disable the buttons.